 The Bank has embedded its obligations regarding climate protection into its business strategy.
 It has addressed these obligations by implementing action to reduce the emissions produced by its company vehicles and by continuing to calculate consumption and emissions data.
-Helaba has initiated measures to impose further limits on $CO_2$ emissions from its premises.
-Helaba is one of the occupants in the "Sparkassen-Finanzzentrum Erfurt" buildings complex and in 2014 took part with other users in "Ökoprofit", an environmental project for integrated environmental technology run by the city of resources, prevent emissions and thereby reduce both operating costs and consequential environmental costs.
+Helaba has initiated measures to impose further limits on CO_2 emissions from its premises.
+Helaba is one of the occupants in the "Sparkassen-Finanzzentrum Erfurt" buildings complex and in 2014 took part with other users in "Ökoprofit", an environmental project for integrated environmental technology run by the city of Erfurt.
+The objective of this collaborative project is to save resources, prevent emissions and thereby reduce both operating costs and consequential environmental costs.